-Data Type Compatibility: Continuous
+Data Type Compatibility: Depends on the distance kernel

 |1||k||5||int||The number of nearest neighbors to consider when making a prediction.|

 |2||weighted||true||bool||Should we use the inverse distances as confidence scores when making predictions?|